 Where to eat and drink: Take an old-fashioned English cuppa at Cup of Tea on the terrace looking on to the Accoules Church or in its cosy interior room with a small bookshop selling French translations of world literature.

 The essential spot for ice-cream is Le Glacier du Roi, on the Place de Lenche.
-For a meal, escape from the crowds at Le Charité Café (pictured) or try La Virgule, Vinonéo or Le Café des Epices, all on the fringes of the Old Town.
+For a meal, escape from the crowds at Le Charité Café (pictured) or try La Virgule, Vinonéo, On Dine or Le Café des Epices, all at the bottom of the Old Town.